 During this phase, all activities are divided between the executing team.
 The activities are reviewed and the status is constantly monitored

-5. Product Delivery Management-
+5. Product Delivery Management

 The fifth phase involves the delivery of the project product.
-The work is controlled between the project manager and team to execute the work package and ensure all activities are completed to create a comprehensive finished product.
+The work is controlled by the project manager and team to execute the work package and ensure all activities are completed to create a comprehensive finished product.

-6. Stage Boundary Management-
+6. Stage Boundary Management